How to Prepare to Buy a House in One Year

 10. Making an Offer

-You'll want to work closely with your real estate agent to decide on a fair price based on the home's value and the local market conditions.
+You’ll want to work with your real estate agent to determine a fair price based on the home's value and the local market conditions.

-Remember, it's not just about how much you love the place but also about what you can afford.
+Keep in mind, that it’s not just about how much you love the place.
+It’s also about what fits within your budget.

 The Closing Process